These design principles provide some simple heuristics about how you should plan and assess your Android Wear app design.

 The longer the user is looking at your app, the more you are pulling them out of the real world.
 Thinking about how to design your app for glanceability can vastly help the user get full value from your app and quickly go back to what they were doing.

 A watch constantly touches the user’s skin.
-Being this intimate, you want to buzz the watch fewer times than you’re used to on the phone.
+Being this intimate, you want to vibrate the watch fewer times than you might on a phone.